Michael Ernest Sweet

-Michael Ernest Sweet (born 1979) is a Canadian photographer, writer, and educator.
+Michael Ernest Sweet is a Canadian photographer, writer, and educator.
 He is the author of two books of street photography, The Human Fragment and Michael Sweet's Coney Island.

 Teaching

 Sweet was born and raised on his family's horse farm in Martock, Nova Scotia.
 He taught in public schools in Montreal, Quebec, from 2003 to 2015 and founded Learning for a Cause, which earned him two of Canada's highest civilian honors for service to education, A Prime Minister's Awards for Teaching Excellence and the Queen Elizabeth Diamond Jubilee Medal.
 Sweet was also a national finalist for a 2011 Governor General's Awards for Excellence in Teaching Canadian History and has been added to the Wall of Fame at the National Teachers Hall of Fame in the United States.
 As of 2019, Sweet was listed on the faculty at the Robert Louis Stevenson School, a private therapeutic day school in Manhattan, New York.